unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * [Android] `.Click` on a `ButtonBase` were not raising events properly
 * TemplateReuse not called when dataContext is set
 * [WASM] #1167 Apply `IsEnabled` correctly to `TextBox` (inner `TextBoxView` is now correctly disabled)
+* Flyout that are than anchor but fit in page were defaulting to full placement.

 ## Release 1.45.0
 ### Features